d-khan/dslabs/honors/performance.md

 # Performance evaluation

-a) Use 100, 200, and 300 Million elements of the same data type to compare arrays and linked-lists performances using C++.
+a) Use 100, 200, and 300 million elements of the same data type to compare arrays' and linked-lists' performances using C++.
 You might have to use profiling.
 Please research how to profile a code in C++.
 Evaluate the performance in terms of time and space.

 For example, add elements at the beginning of the array and linked lists and  compare.
-Similarly, add elements at the end of the array, linked lists, and compare.
+Similarly, add elements at the end of the array, such as linked lists, and compare.
 The same applies to removing elements from arrays and linked lists and comparing them.

 b) Compare loop iterators; for example, compare for and while loops.
 See the code below.